Start the Day Off Sweet

 Whoever said, “Man cannot live by bread alone” clearly never experienced English muffin bread slathered with homemade apple butter.
 Made with sweet, crisp apples and scented warmly with cinnamon and cloves, apple butter is the comforting breakfast treat to have up your sleeve during this change of season and in the months to come.

 This English muffin bread, as its name suggests, is the sliced loaf form of the classic breakfast baked good.
-With a craggy top and deep nooks and crannies throughout, this bread toasts beautifully and is a terrific vehicle for any topping that adorns it.
-Here, a homemade apple butter made with Stemilt Fuji Apples is slathered on top and puddles into the deep craters throughout the no-knead bread.
+With a craggy top and deep nooks and crannies throughout, this bread toasts beautifully.
+It is also terrific vehicle for any topping that adorns it — especially for apple butter made with Stemilt Fuji Apples!

 Thankfully, making both the bread and apple butter is as simple as you would hope.
 The bread requires little more than flour, yeast, and milk, and comes together in a single bowl.
 The recipe rises quickly and bakes even faster, and the recipe makes two loaves of bread.
-The bottoms (and tops, if you’d like!) are dusted with cornmeal, and you’ll recognize each slice by that characteristic English muffin flavor.
+We dust the bottoms (and tops, if you’d like!) with cornmeal, and you’ll recognize each slice by that characteristic English muffin flavor.

 The apple butter recipe is equally simple and comes together over a few hours in a crockpot.
-Stemilt Fuji Apples are peeled, cored, and sliced before being tossed with cinnamon, cloves, salt, and maple syrup.
+We peel, core, and slice Stemilt Fuji Apples before tossing them with cinnamon, cloves, salt, and maple syrup.
 After a quick stint in the slow cooker, we puree the spiced mixture and then continue cooking to allow it to thicken up.
 The result is a spreadable puree that lathers on toast thickly and almost tastes like fall.
 It’s comfortingly delicious.

 While the loaves of bread will keep well in the freezer, the apple butter will stay nicely while refrigerated in a jar.